JenKao/BTD/README.md

 ## Contact
 Please contact Jennifer Kao (jennifer.kao@anderson.ucla.edu) for any questions regarding the data.

 **Please see the paper for more information on the data.
-If you use these data sets, please CITE this paper as the data source.**
+If you use these data sets, please CITE this paper as the data source:**

+**Miller, K. L., Stern, A.D., Kearsley, A., & Kao, J. (2024).
+FDA Breakthrough Therapy Designation Reduced Late-Stage Drug Development Time. _Health Affairs_, 43(7), 1003-1010.**